Things to Know About Dogs and Heat Stroke

 Summer?
 Is that you?
 It’s been a cold and rainy spring in the Midwest, but recent warm temperatures mean that summer is finally on its way!
-With heat waves and weather changes approaching, it’s important to remember how this can make outdoor adventures more hazardous for us and our pets.
-To begin our Summer Series, we want to share with you some information about heat stroke and how to keep your pup safe and cool this summer.
+With heatwaves and weather changes approaching, it’s important to remember how this can make outdoor adventures more hazardous for us and our pets.
+To begin our Summer Series, we want to share with you some information about heat stroke in dogs and how to keep your pup safe and cool this summer.

 Dogs reduce their core temperature by panting, and while they can sweat small amounts of excess heat away through their paw pads, they don’t have the same functional ability to sweat like human beings do.
 Some dogs, like those who are brachycephalic (having a short muzzle which effects breathing), are more prone to overheating because of their physical structure.
 However, all dogs can suffer from heat stroke.
 It’s important to know what the signs of heat stroke are so that you can act quickly if you believe your dog is showing symptoms.